cjprieb/rpg-cards/README.md

 ## Running
 1. Run `npm install http-server -g` to install a global package that can create a local server
 1. Run `http-server -o /generator/index.html` to launch the website
-   - or run `http-server -p 47897` to start the server without opening the browser
+   - or run `http-server` to start the server without opening the browser

 License